Eat your Vegetables!

 Back when the lay-offs happened, our friend Lance Weatherby wrote a post for the casualties.
 It was insightful and helpful:

 Lance’s advice, “You need to decide what you want to be” I am finding it to be very true, but hard to put into practice.
-My background, interests, and expertise make me want to be more than just a admin.
+My background, interests, and expertise make me want to be more than just a linux admin.
 I want to be creative, innovative, and help change the world.
 I can be a leader, innovator, and creator.
 So far, what I’ve found is, to scratch this itch, consulting seems to be the best way to approach this.
 I’m just inexperienced at this point with being a consultant and have some angst.

 In preparing this post, I just happened to look at Chris’ post from this morning: